 When Venus flytrap flower, they produce flower stalks.
-Those flower stalks look like tubular sprouts that grow and eventually develop flowers at the very end.
-Producing the stalk and, eventually, flowering takes a lot of energy from the plant; for that reason, it is generally recommended to remove those stalks if you are not planning to collect seeds.
+Those flower stalks look like tubular sprouts that eventually develop flowers at the very end.
+Producing the branch and, eventually the flowering takes a lot of energy from the plant; for that reason, it is recommended to remove those stalks if you are not planning to collect seeds.

-Because Venus fly trap flower stalks are quite thin, the only utensils you need is a pair of scissors.
+Because Venus fly trap flower stalks are pretty thin, the only utensils you need are a pair of scissors.
 I recommend disinfecting the scissors by rubbing some alcohol before you get started.

 Removing the flowers from Venus flytraps is not very hard.
 This video shows the process step by step.
 Also, keep on reading for more information on how to remove the flowers and how to propagate through stalks.